A telling exchange in Holyrood

 Looking at the underlying infrastructure of ideas

 His comments are certainly disjointed and far from clear.
-They mix references to the Jacobite risings of the 17th and 18th centuries with allusions to the Second World War and some history of internal repression within the British Isles that I cannot locate in any history text.
+They mix references to the Jacobite risings of the seventeenth and eighteenth centuries with allusions to the Second World War and some history of internal repression within the British Isles that I cannot locate in any history text.
 What did it all mean?
-The key term, I suggest, is “quisling” which refers to the 1940’s politician who led the Norwegian collaborationist government under German control from 1942 until 1945.
-The word "quisling" has since become a synonym for "collaborator" or "traitor," This term refers not to the English but to the majority of Scots who consider themselves both British and Scottish and who do not support the current SNP plans for independence within Europe.
+The key term, I suggest, is “Quisling”, which refers to the 1940s politician who led the Norwegian collaborationist government under German control from 1942 until 1945.
+The word "Quisling" has since become a synonym for "collaborator" or "traitor".
+This term refers not to the English but to the majority of Scots who consider themselves both British and Scottish and who do not support the current SNP plans for independence within Europe.

 As an aside, I must point out the incoherence of a party with an official policy of ruling a partially independent nation and sharing sovereignty with a German-led pan-European Union choosing the word “Quisling” to slander their opponents.
 This is, admittedly, difficult to understand.
 But historical rigour has never been a defining characteristic of Alex Salmond’s SNP.
 Whatever their reasoning, this word signifies that the real hatred is not for the English, but for Scots who will not yield to the SNP view of what Scotland is, and should become.